 Like any other industries, there are particular techniques and rules that financial translators employ in order to be successful in delivering their language services that are tailored to the specific needs of clients at particular times.

 When you have international banks as clients, it is evident that they will have to work with the specific rules set by the target countries.
 In order to do so, the banks need accurate translation of a variety of documents, including legal paperwork.
-Since the population is often diverse, international banks also requires the translation of legal documents and marketing materials translated to fit different target audiences.
+Since the population is often diverse, international banks also require the translation of legal documents and marketing materials translated to fit different target audiences.

 The translator should have the right background and experience in finance to understand the source document, which may have complicated language and terms that cannot be easily understood by ordinary citizens.
 The translator must be fully knowledgeable not only in the target language/s but also in the ways to adapt the financial language to all types of audiences.